fbeek/pimatic-maxcul/README.md

 * Add group support to handle groups of devices as one
 * Support for programming Week Profile (at the moment there is only the default program in "Auto Mode")
 * Possibility to pair the shutters and heating elements directly
-* Wall-Thermostat support
 * Implement ConfigValve support to configure the boost duration
-* Implement a fake wall thermostat to get the data from the thermostats every hour